 A serious car accident in Southern California can leave you crippled with debilitating injuries and without the ability to earn a living.
-This terrible situation is even worse if the driver who hit you flees the scene of the accident.
+This terrible situation is even worse if the driver who hit you flees the the scene of the accident.
 An experienced car accident attorney can guide you through the legal process and help ensure you receive the compensation you deserve.
 Unfortunately, the Los Angeles region is one of the country’s leaders in hit-and-run accidents, with approximately 20,000 accidents per year.
 Although anyone involved in a car accident in California is required to stop and exchange contact information with the other party, many do not.

 But if the other party runs, don’t think there’s no way you can receive compensation for your accident injuries.
 You still can, and at Neale & Fhima, our personal injury attorneys can help make it happen.

 In California, it always is a good idea to be prepared for a hit-and-run accident.
 They are common.
 The California Office of Traffic Safety found that in 2012 there were 611 fatal or injury-causing hit-and-run crashes in San Bernardino County; 564 in Riverside County; and 5,979 in Los Angeles County.
 Fatal hit-and-run crashes are on the rise in the U.S. generally, with 1,274 in 2009 and 1,449 in 2011.

 If you are a victim of a hit-and-run crash in Southern California, experts advise that you should follow these steps: